The service is currently unavailable for new customers to sign up. We plan to open up for subscriptions again at the beginning of August 2021.

 - Sign up at any time

 You can decide at any time to subscribe to the garden waste collection service.
 Your request will be processed as soon as possible but it may not be in time to provide a collection on your next scheduled recycling day due to processing your information and if a new bin needs to be delivered.
-Once you have subscribed to the garden waste service it may take up to five working days to register your details with our collection crews.
+Once you have subscribed to the garden waste service it may take up to two weeks to register your details with our collection crews.

 - Single annual payment

 The annual payment will cover collections from 1 October 2020 to 30 September 2021.